swordow/react-scroll-box/README.md

 # React `ScrollBox` Component v0.1.2

-Cross-browser and cross-platform scrollable container implementation with no external dependencies but React 0.13+.
+Charged cross-browser and cross-platform scrollable container implementation with no external dependencies but React 0.13+.

 Tested in FF, Chrome, Safari, iOS Safari, Opera and IE9+.